Plantar fasciitis stretching - What muscles to stretch and how to get the best results

 Your knee must remain straight throughout the stretch.

-Hold the stretch for 30 seconds and repeat 3 times with each leg.
+Hold the stretch for 30 seconds and repeat three times with each leg.

 Need more help with your injury?
 You’re welcome to consult one of the team at SIP online via video call for an assessment of your injury and a tailored treatment plan.